Most people start email marketing with the right goals in mind.

 Take a few minutes to jot down the important dates for your business to give yourself a big-picture view of the year ahead.

 Do you hold an annual summer sale?
-What about special events to promote your nonprofit?
+What about special events to promote your nonprofit to your target audience?
 Fill in those important dates now.

 Do you have any months without much going on?
-Use the 2017 Holidays worksheet to give you ideas for open months.
+Don’t worry.
+These slower months can still be great months for your business.
+Use the 2018 Holidays worksheet to be creative and get email newsletter ideas for open months.

-Are there any holidays on this list that would be a good fit for your business?
+Are there any holidays on this list that your email subscribers may relate to or any that would be a good fit for your business?

-Hint: Even if the holiday doesn’t directly relate to your business, you can still use it in a promotion.
+Hint: Even if the holiday doesn’t directly relate to your business, you can find effective ways to use it in an email campaign promotion.
 For example, on World Chocolate Day you could offer free chocolate to everyone who visits your retail store.
+Getting creative like this opens a lot of ways for you to interact with your subscribers.

 Here’s an example of what your worksheet might look like:

-By taking a few minutes to jot down your ideas, you’ll have a plan to communicate with your subscribers at least once a month.
+By taking a few minutes to jot down your ideas, you’ll have a plan to communicate with your potential customers, loyal followers, and subscribers at least once a month.

-This calendar may look simple, but it’s essential to achieving your email marketing goals.
+This calendar may look simple, but it’s essential to achieving your email marketing goals of increasing revenue, attracting more customers, and fostering stronger relationships with your loyal subscribers.

 Use your completed Email Marketing Opportunities worksheet to mark the important events and holidays from each month onto your Calendar worksheet.

-Then, decide if the event is a time-based promotion or a non-promotional email.
+Then, decide if the opportunity requires a time-based promotion or a non-promotional email.

 Hint: A good email marketing calendar should include both.

-Time-based promotions contain time-sensitive information and encourage your subscribers to take a specific action, such as buying a discounted item, registering for a new class, or buying tickets to an upcoming show.
+Time-based promotions contain time-sensitive information and encourage your email list subscribers to take a specific action, such as buying a discounted item, registering for a new class, or buying tickets to an upcoming show.

 Here’s how you could start filling in your calendar to plan for this promotion.